Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Avira Phantom VPN speed with VPN to EU Server

-• Ping: 194 ms
+• Ping: 180+ ms

 Avira Phantom VPN supported device

-6. Virtually No Customer Support
+6. Subpar Customer Support

-Avira offers zero support for free users.
+Avira offers zero support for free users, directing them to a self-service knowledge base.

 Avira Phantom VPN Customer Support